Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for the financial year 2022 indicates that Rockhampton - West's median income among taxpayers is $57,234, with an average of $74,216.
-This is higher than the national averages and compares to Rest of Qld's median of $50,780 and average of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Rockhampton - West would be approximately $65,241 (median) and $84,599 (average) as of September 2025.
-Census data shows that household, family, and personal incomes in Rockhampton - West rank modestly, between the 29th and 44th percentiles.
-Distribution data reveals that the $1,500 - $2,999 earnings band captures 29.7% of the community (1,817 individuals), which aligns with the broader area where this cohort also represents 31.7%.
+AreaSearch's latest postcode level ATO data for the financial year 2022 indicates that Rockhampton - West SA2 had a median income among taxpayers of $57,234 and an average of $74,216.
+This is higher than the national averages.
+Compared to Rest of Qld's median of $50,780 and average of $64,844, Rockhampton - West SA2's figures are indeed well above average nationally.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimates for September 2025 would be approximately $65,241 (median) and $84,599 (average).
+Census data shows that household, family, and personal incomes in Rockhampton - West rank modestly, between the 29th and 43rd percentiles.
+Distribution data reveals that the $1,500 - 2,999 earnings band captures 29.7% of the community (1,817 individuals), which aligns with the broader area where this cohort also represents 31.7%.
 After housing expenses, 85.9% of income remains for other expenses.

 Frequently Asked Questions - Income